rake-compiler/rake-compiler-dock/README.md

 All commands are executed with the same user and group of the host.
 This is done by copying user account data into the container and sudo to it.

-To build x86- and x64 Windows (RubyInstaller) binary gems, it is typically called like this:
+To build x86- and x64 Windows (RubyInstaller) binary gems interactively, it can be called like this:

     user@host:$ cd your-gem-dir/
     user@host:$ rake-compiler-dock   # this enters a container with an interactive shell user@5b53794ada92:$ bundle
     user@5b53794ada92:$ rake cross native gem
+    user@5b53794ada92:$ exit
+    user@host:$ ls pkg/*.gem
+    your-gem-1.0.0.gem  your-gem-1.0.0-x64-mingw32.gem  your-gem-1.0.0-x86-mingw32.gem

 The installed cross rubies can be listed like this: